 Peleshok was on the Board of Directors of Pele Mountain Resources (TSX-V:GEM) and worked in Special Initiatives, Risk Management, Office of the CRO at CIBC.

 She graduated with a degree in Chemical Engineering from the University of Toronto and from the Directors Education Program (DEP) at the Rotman School of Business.
 She is a Professional Engineer (P.Eng.) licensed with the Professional Engineers of Ontario (PEO) and received her ICD.D designation from the Institute of Corporate Directors.

 In 2014, the Canadian Board Diversity Council (CBDC) selected her as a Diversity 50 Board eligible candidate.
 She is a proud Activator with SheEO.
-In 2019, Janis became a Fellow and Governor of the Royal Canadian Geographical Society (RCGS), and currently serves on Advancement Committee.
+In 2019, Peleshok became a Fellow and Governor of The Royal Canadian Geographical Society, and currently serves on the Advancement Committee.

 Governor John Pollack